Paracetamol for children

 While having a raised temperature isn't always a bad thing as it can help the body's immunity, it can make you feel very uncomfortable.
 This is often the case with children and can lead to disturbed nights for parents, brothers and sisters.
 However, it’s important to realise that although taking paracetamol can make people feel better, it makes no difference to the actual course of the underlying illness.

 Paracetamol is one of the most commonly used ‘over-the-counter’ medicines, especially for the minor illnesses suffered by many children.
-But often it is not used in the correct dosage, which may make it less effective or dangerous.
+But it is not always used in the correct dosage, which may make it less effective or dangerous.

-The correct dose of paracetamol for a child does not depend on its age, but its weight.
+The correct dose of paracetamol for a child depends on their weight.
 The usual dose is 15 mg per kilogram of weight.
-In other words if a baby weighs 10 kg it should have 10 x 15mg, which is 150 mg.
-This dose can be taken once every 4 hours, up to 4 times per day if needed.
-You should not exceed the recommended dose except on the advice of your doctor.
-No child should take a total of more than 90 mg per kilogram in a day.
+In other words, if a baby weighs 10 kg it should have 10 x 15mg, which is 150 mg.
+This dose can be taken once every 4 to 6 hours, up to 4 times in 24 hours if needed.

 Problems can also arise because of confusion between the way things are measured.
 Remember that ‘mg’ is a measure of weight and ‘mL’ is a measure of fluid volume.
-So if the strength of a bottle of paracetamol syrup is 100 mg/mL then a 10 kg baby needs 150 mg which is only 1.5 mL.
+So, for example, if the strength of a bottle of paracetamol syrup is 100 mg/mL a 10 kg baby needs 150 mg which is only 1.5 mL of syrup.

 Used properly, paracetamol is a useful medicine for making children more comfortable when they have minor illnesses and pain.
 Understanding and checking the correct doses is vitally important if parents are to use it safely and effectively.
 And remember that it may take up to 60 minutes for paracetamol to take effect.